 For many, the term “rainbow baby” needs no explanation: it is, simply put, the promise of hope and joy fulfilled.
-It’s the unimaginable gift of having a healthy baby and pregnancy after the loss of a child–and though it is not something we hope anyone has to experience, it is a term everyone can understand.
+It’s the unimaginable gift of having a healthy baby and pregnancy after losing a child.
+And though it is not something we hope anyone has to experience, it is a term everyone can understand.

 Why “Rainbow Baby?”

-Rainbow babies are deemed as such because they come after the storm of loss: whether that is through miscarriage, stillbirth, or a child passing in the beginning of their lives.
-They are the embodiment of parent’s most fervent prayers and they represent the truest resiliency of the human spirit–after all, it takes an incredibly strong heart to persist through the kind of pain onset by the loss of a child.
+Rainbow babies are deemed as such because they come after the storm of loss: through miscarriage, stillbirth, or a child passing at the beginning of their lives.
+They are the embodiment of parents’ most fervent prayers.
+And they represent the truest resiliency of the human spirit.
+After all, it takes an incredibly strong heart to persist through the kind of pain onset by losing a child.
 These special little ones are being honored in wonderful ways, especially lately: through open discussion and dialogue, rainbow baby-themed maternity photos, and tender onesies that proclaim to the world that the pain, though never permanently erased, is suddenly much less intense thanks to a tiny little person.

 Rainbow Baby Parents Speak Out

 We asked pregnancy and parenting after loss mamas what the term “rainbow baby” meant to them.